mqrelly/Syntan/README.md

 Contact
 -------

-My name is Márk Szabadkai.
+My name is MÃ¡rk Szabadkai.
 I'm the aouthor and sole maintainer of this project.
 You can contact me at mqrelly@gmail.com .